 I have been looking for a proven recipe for Ma Lai Ko but not successful until now.
 This is another Ma Lai Ko recipe I found from a blog by bigboysoven.
-You can refer to the recipe from this link.

 The texture of this Ma Lai Ko turns out quite spongy except that it’s bitter due to the amount of baking soda in the recipe.
 I do have a little doubt when I measured out the ingredients as I thought 1 tablespoon of baking soda seemed too much.
 Perhaps, 1 teaspoon is more reasonable and there should be some form of acidic components like lemon juice, yogurt, cream of tartar or buttermilk to go along with the baking soda in order for it to release carbon dioxide, i.e. to make the batter rise.
 Alternatively, the baking soda can be substituted with baking powder which is made of baking soda plus some acidic components.